edgelesssys/constellation/docs/versioned_docs/version-2.6/overview/clouds.md

 With its [CVM offering](https://docs.microsoft.com/en-us/azure/confidential-computing/confidential-vm-overview), Azure provides the best foundations for Constellation.
 Regarding (3), Azure provides direct access to remote-attestation statements.
 However, regarding (4), the standard CVMs still include closed-source firmware running in VM Privilege Level (VMPL) 0.
 This firmware is signed by Azure.
 The signature is reflected in the remote-attestation statements of CVMs.
 Thus, the Azure closed-source firmware becomes part of Constellation's trusted computing base (TCB).

-\* Recently, Azure [announced](https://techcommunity.microsoft.com/t5/azure-confidential-computing/azure-confidential-vms-using-sev-snp-dcasv5-ecasv5-are-now/ba-p/3573747) the *limited preview* of CVMs with customizable firmware.
-With this CVM type, (4) switches from *No* to *Yes*.
-Constellation will support customizable firmware on Azure in the future.
+\* Recently, Azure [announced](https://techcommunity.microsoft.com/blog/windowsosplatform/openhcl-the-new-open-source-paravisor/4273172) the open source paravisor OpenHCL.
+It is the foundation for fully open source and verifiable CVM firmware.
+Once, Azure provides their CVM firmware with reproducible builds based on OpenHCL, (4) switches from *No* to *Yes*.
+Constellation will support OpenHCL based firmware on Azure in the future.

 ## Google Cloud Platform (GCP)